-This is a new course offering a unique opportunity to study the key pillars of law alongside the organisational structure of the public sector.
+This course offers a unique opportunity to study the key pillars of law alongside the organisational structure of the public sector.

 This course offers the opportunity to understand the legal structure governing all aspects of our lives today alongside an understanding of the public services and its organisational management.

 The course allows for the development of leadership and management and understanding of corporate responsibility and strategic planning in the public sector.